Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 You can use it without installing more packages, but I find it better to use libraries to help me with that:

-- [react-redux](https://redux.js.org/basics/usage-with-react) will make Redux plays more nicely with React
+- [react-redux](https://redux.js.org/basics/usage-with-react) will make Redux play more nicely with React
 - [immutable-js](https://facebook.github.io/immutable-js/) prevents you from accidentally mutate your state
-- [redux-thunk](https://github.com/reduxjs/redux-thunk) handle async actions in a more friendly way
+- [redux-thunk](https://github.com/reduxjs/redux-thunk) handles async actions in a more friendly way

 So when you're starting, that's a lot to learn.

-On the contrary, Vuex just handle all those things for you:
+On the contrary, Vuex just handles all those things for you:

 - already integrated with Vue
 - no need for immutable data